senthil4321/help/yocto.md

 ## Variables
 ### CC
 > The minimal command and arguments used to run the C compiler.

-### CC
-> The minimal command and arguments used to run the C compiler.
 ### CFLAGS
 > Specifies the flags to pass to the C compiler.
 ### CXX